lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 ---

-- <twemoji-check-mark-button /> That's possible;
+- <twemoji-check-mark-button /> That's possible

 <v-clicks>

-- <twemoji-party-popper /> It's a fun concept;
+- <twemoji-party-popper /> It's a fun concept
-- <twemoji-megaphone /> Would make for a great tweet.
+- <twemoji-megaphone /> Would make for a great tweet and video

 </v-clicks>